jawws88/datasci-congressional-data/onboarding/04_01_running_the_webapp.md

 The Django project resides in the [django/congressionaldata](../django/congressionaldata) folder of the repository.
 It contains two Django apps:

 * [api](../django/congressionaldata/api) is a JSON API server, which has mappings for the database tables in [models.py](../django/congressionaldata/api/models.py) and uses the Django Rest Framework to power the API (see [views.py](../django/congressionaldata/api/views.py) and [serializers.py](../django/congressionaldata/api/serializers.py)).
-* [webapp](../django/congressionaldata/webapp) is a static webapp that pulls data from the API server and renders a visualization.
-It doesn't have any backend models, just a simple [view](../django/congressionaldata/webapp/views.py) and [HTML page](../django/congressionaldata/webapp/webapp/index.html).
-The web application uses React.js and webpack.
+* [webapp](../django/congressionaldata/webapp) is a web application using React.js
+and webpack.
+It pulls data from the API server and renders a visualization.
+It doesn't have any backend models, just a simple [HTML page](../django/congressionaldata/webapp/index.html) that is the entry point for the application.

 ## Tutorials